Spencer Steer Preview, Player Props: Reds vs. Mariners

-Spencer Steer, with a slugging percentage of .385 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds versus the Seattle Mariners, with Bryan Woo on the mound, September 4 at 4:10 PM ET.
+On Tuesday, Spencer Steer (.250 batting average in his past 10 games, with two doubles, two home runs, five walks and six RBI) and the Cincinnati Reds play the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 6:40 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Cubs.
+In his previous game, he collected three RBI (going 1-for-5 with a home run) against the Mariners.

 Spencer Steer Game Info & Props vs. the Mariners